 It depends on our workload and the size of your project.
 It takes about 2 ½ to 3 weeks to move a piece through the entire process.
 We can usually complete a kitchen in 3 weeks, but if we’re doing your entire home it might take a week or two more.
 We’ve done commercial jobs that took us two months to produce.
 Obviously, the clients with kitchens behind that commercial job were not too thrilled, but we’re very upfront about our workload and timing.
 You’ll know if we’re running a backlog and the timing of your project before you decide to proceed with us — that’s just how we do business.

 Yes, but not like you think.
 Concrete got a bad reputation when it first got started.
 It was a combination of low strength concrete and being poured in place.
 In other words, forming them up and pouring them on your cabinets.
 Unfortunately, there are still guys doing this.
 Pouring in place is a bad idea because you don’t give the concrete the ability to move without cracking.
 If you pour a U-shaped kitchen in place and the house settles even a fraction of an inch, this put a huge amount of stress on the countertops and they will crack.
 Add to the fact that most people pouring in place are using lower strength concrete because it’s easier to finish without wet grinding and all the messy things we do in our shop, and you get cracks from the wind blowing if the location is outdoors.
 Now back the question, all concrete cracks.
 The difference is our concrete is so dense and has shrinkage reducers added that it keeps most of our cracks at the microscopic level.
-I’m not going to say that you couldn’t have small stress cracks in thin areas like at the back of a cooktop cutout, but you’d really have to look for them and they’re rare.
-I can think of two times in the last seven years that we’ve had a piece crack and both times we remade the pieces for the client.
+There is the possibility for small stress cracks to form in weak areas of the slabs, such as in thin areas in the front and back of a sink cutout.
+These stress cracks are not structural and will not hurt the structural integrity of your countertop.
+Most of the time they develop from the countertop flexing while being put in place.
+I can think of two times in the last seven years that we’ve had a piece structurally crack and both times we remade the pieces for the client.

 A few hours.
 When we replace existing countertops with concrete countertops, we leave the old countertops in place until we come to install the new ones.
 When we come out to template for the new countertops, only existing backsplash has to be removed and we template on top of the existing countertops.
 You’ll go a few weeks without a backsplash, but you’ll still have countertops.